 Use What You Have In The Cupboards

-Reduce The Amount of Individual Products You Buy
+Reduce The Amount Of Individual Products You Buy

 When you go grocery shopping, you can stick to your budget and save money by reducing the number of individual products you buy.
 Now, this can mean a few different things.
 Firstly, purchase items in bulk or packs of multiples because they are usually cheaper than the individual or small packets.
 Rather than buying four individual tins of baked beans for $1.50, purchase a pack of four cans for $5, saving you a buck.
-While it may not sound like a lot, imagine if you saved that dollar on every item in while grocery shopping, and invested it?
+While it may not sound like a lot, imagine if you saved that dollar on every item while grocery shopping and invested it.

 Consider No Name Products